nikolio/adnotium/README.md

 * The site rebuilding & uploading: When you run the command to build your website, the comments from the acccepted folder get included and built in the relevant post.
 Additionally you could have sth like a cron job to rebuild the website with any new accepted comments automatically!

 It can be done asyncronously.
-So you do not need to give up privacy, convinience, or money and attention making sure backend servers and subcriptions are up and running! :smiley:
+So you do not need to give up privacy, convenience, or money and attention making sure backend servers and subcriptions are up and running! :smiley:

+The great part in this concept, is that you can choose the email client of your choice.
+Setting up your comments this way could make yoube arch & os independent

+My initial thoughts is to use:

+* keepass for storing the email account username/password and use the KeePassRPC.
+* curl to downlod the emails containing the comments (filter based on email sender/subject)
+* a tool to sanitize comments with npm and save them to a staging folder as markdown files.

+* npm to include the markdown comments into their relevant articles when building/deploying

+My thoughts of doing this is with hugo & npm & ....

 ---